Softdocs Blog

 Security certifications are awarded by independent third parties after a detailed audit.
 They confirm that the company has the right controls, policies, and processes in place to prevent data breaches, maintain privacy, and manage risk.
 They also assure customers that the company is not taking shortcuts.
 Compromised security is no security.

-Certifications (as well as the effort to undergo the actual certification process, which is complicated in itself) are proof and a proclamation that an organization seriously prioritizes security.
+Certifications (as well as the effort to undergo the actual certification process, which is lengthy, expensive, and complicated in and of itself) are proof that an organization walks the walk with security.

-At Softdocs, certification requirements become guideposts for our overarching security philosophy.
 Working in the public sector, we are entrusted with the data of students, citizens, staff, and the organizations themselves.
-Evidence of a strong security-first mentality gives every Softdocs customer peace of mind that we don’t just talk the talk but walk the walk.
+A strong security-first posture gives every Softdocs customer peace of mind.

 • Security: This ensures systems are protected from unauthorized access, disclosure, or damage.
 This includes using firewalls, intrusion detection, and access controls.